atsushieee/improvisation-lab/README.md

 make run
 ```

-4. Follow the displayed melody phrases
+4. Follow the displayed melody phrases and sing along with real-time feedback
-5. Sing along with the notes shown on screen
-6. Get real-time feedback on your pitch accuracy

 ### Configuration

-The application can be customized through a `config.yml` file in the root directory.
+The application can be customized through `config.yml` with the following options:
-The following options are available:

 #### Audio Settings
 - `sample_rate`: Audio sampling rate (default: 44100 Hz)